Widowhood: The loss couples rarely plan for — and should

-Losing her husband at such a young age places Erin in the minority —only 6% of the 1.4 million people who lose their spouses every year are under 441— but the shock and grief she felt are universal emotions that all widows and widowers experience.
+Losing her husband at such a young age places Erin in the minority — less than 5% of the 1.4 million people who lose their spouses every year are under 451 — but the shock and grief she felt are universal emotions that all widows and widowers experience.
 On top of her grief, Erin soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts and worrying about how she would plan for her children’s financial future — alone.
 Recalls Erin, “Beyond meeting our day-to-day needs, I was most worried that our children wouldn’t have the life that my husband and I had planned for them.”

 The financial burdens that come with the loss of a partner are immense and immediate.
 Erin’s position as assistant headmaster for institutional advancement at a private boarding school gave her an advantage that few widows have.
-“I was fortunate that as part of my compensation the boarding school offered housing,” Erin says.
-According to the Merrill/Age Wave research, 60% of men and women who lose their spouses are immediately burdened by financial expenses, including housing costs such as mortgages or rent.
-The fact that 50% of those who lose a spouse also face a 50% reduction in income only compounds the problem.3
+“I was fortunate that as part of my compensation, the boarding school offered housing,” Erin says.

 In addition to the financial demands, critical paperwork and decision-making begin their steady creep right away.
-The Merrill/Age Wave research showed that most widows and widowers—78%—describe the loss of their spouse as the single most difficult and overwhelming life experience.
-And two-thirds say that they had so many things to do, they were not sure where to even start.
 That’s when help from a knowledgeable professional can be invaluable.

 “Older widows and widowers often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?”

-“The most difficult thing is the constant worry,” notes Erin, pictured with her children at left.
-“That started early on, and it continues nearly seven years later.”
+“The most difficult thing is the constant worry,” notes Erin, pictured with her children below.
+“That started early on, and it continues all these years later.”
 Over time, Erin’s advisor helped her work through issues involving her return to full-time work and saving for retirement.
 “We looked at all sorts of expenses and what decisions would need to be made in order to achieve the goals I had for the kids: what’s realistic, what isn’t, what would need to take place to achieve my family’s goals.”

 Salvino made Erin’s long-term financial health a focus.
 “Given that she was young, continuing to contribute to her retirement plan was important,” he says.
 “She had many years ahead of her to save and let the compounding effect of wealth work in her favor.
 You can always borrow for your children’s education, but you can’t borrow for your retirement.”

-Amid all the pain and difficulty that losing a spouse brings, there is also healing.
-The Merrill/Age Wave research found that 77% of the widows and widowers interviewed said they discovered courage they never knew they had.
+Amid all the pain and difficulty that losing a spouse brings, there is also healing, as widows and widowers can find courage that they never knew they had.